UTexas

 As shown in the following table, the minimum grade point average required varies with the total number of college credit hours the student has undertaken.

-Table of Scholastic Standards
+Table of Academic Standards

 Below 15less than 2.00less than 1.50